You’re a financial analyst, but that doesn’t mean your financial analyst resume should look as dull as a spreadsheet.

 - Your name - include next to it if you have the following certificates - CFA, CPA, etc. This way the HRs can see in the first seconds that you’re qualified enough.
 Even if you’re in the process of taking them, consider adding “CFA candidate” for example, after your name.

-- Your financial resume title - you’ve worked in big four before or you’ve graduated top financial university?
-Add these to your resume title
+- Your financial [resume title](link) - you’ve worked in big four before or you’ve graduated a top financial university?
+Add these to your resume title.

 Put yourself in the shoes of the person reading your resume and consider the message your header is giving